nnejifoundation/nnejifoundation.github.io/_featured-cards/card2.md

 layout: card
 card_id: card2
 project_title: Chelsea Mendoza
-project_summary: From South Central H.S., Winterville, N.C. to study Neuroscience at University of North Carolina at Chapel Hill.
+project_summary: From Winterville, North Carolina.
+Graduating from South Central High School to study Neuroscience (pre-med) at University of North Carolina at Chapel Hill.
 featured: true
 ---
 <!--Featured cards can be written in HTML or markdown -->
-- HOMETOWN: Winterville, North Carolina
-- HIGH SCHOOL: South Central High School
-- COLLEGE: University of North Carolina at Chapel Hill
+From Winterville, North Carolina.
+Graduating from South Central High School to study Neuroscience (pre-med) at University of North Carolina at Chapel Hill. <i>Career goal</i>: Physician. <i>Hobbies/Interests</i>: traveling, creating outfits, and swimming.
-- INTENDED MAJOR: Neuroscience
-- CAREER PLANS:
-I plan to go into the pre-med track in hopes of becoming a doctor.
-- HOBBIES/INTERESTS:
-Traveling, creating outfits, and swimming are a few activities I find enjoyable.